 Platydoris cf. inornata is a rare species known

 from only three animals.
 Two were found at a moderately protected rocky

 site and one was near a light brown, spiral egg mass.

 widely distributed in the Indo-Pacific.

-First recorded in Hawaii by Terry Gosliner.
+It was first recorded in Hawaii by Terry Gosliner in the 1970s.

 10 mm: found by CP; Napili Bay, Maui; Aug.
 20, 1994.